swistakm/graceful/README.md

 There is only short set of rules that guide this project development you should be aware of before submitting a pull request:

-* only requests that have passing CI builds (Travis) will be merged
+* Only requests that have passing CI builds (Travis) will be merged.
-* code is checked with flakes8 during build so this implicitely means that PEP-8 is a must
+* Code is checked with `flakes8` and `pydocstyle` during build so this implicitely means that compliance with PEP-8 and PEP-257 are mandatory.
-* no changes that decrease coverage will be merged
+* No changes that decrease coverage will be merged.

 One thing: if you submit a PR please do not rebase it later unless you are asked for that explicitely.
 Reviewing pull requests that suddenly had